flindyly/Simple-Hangman/README.md

 The game offers two modes of difficulty - easy or hard - with the number of lives currently fixed at 10.
 Tested against invalid inputs.

 ## How to Run
-Run the 'hangmanFinal' file in MATLAB.
+Run the 'MAIN' file in MATLAB.